-Also known as: Sleep disorder - insomnia, Sleep issues or Difficulty falling asleep
+Also known as: Sleep disorder - insomnia, Sleep issues, Difficulty falling asleep or Sleep hygiene - insomnia

 - Daytime napping

 - Poor sleeping environment, such as too much noise or light

 - Spending too much time in bed while awake

 - Using the television, computer, or a mobile device in bed

 - Too much caffeine throughout the day or drinking caffeine late in the day